 Single life Commercial Rate Indexed Pension

 You can’t choose a beneficiary as your pension will end when you die.
-But, if you die within your <link: guarantee period >, we’ll pay a residual lump sum to your legal personal representative.
+But, if you die within your guarantee period, we’ll pay a residual lump sum to your legal personal representative.

 Joint life Commercial Rate Indexed Pension